Skip to main content

 The legislation lays down conditions for granting leave to academic staff.
 Pursuant to the Law on Higher Education of 20 July 2018 (as subsequently amended) (Ustawa z dnia 20 lipca 2018 r. – Prawo o szkolnictwie wyższym i nauce (z późn. zm.)), the rector of a higher education institution (HEI) may grant the following types of leave:

-• for academic staff preparing a doctoral dissertation: paid research leave of the maximum duration of 3 months;
+• for academic staff preparing a doctoral dissertation: paid research leave of up to 3 months;

-• for academic staff holding at least a doctoral degree: paid research leave of the maximum total duration of one year (which may be split into several periods) during a 7-year period of employment in a given HEI;
+• for academic staff holding at least a doctoral degree: paid research leave of up to 1 year in total (which may be split into several periods) during 7 years of employment in a given HEI;

 • for all academic staff: paid leave to undertake a period of learning / training or a research or teaching placement / internship or participate in a conference abroad, or participate in joint research conducted with a foreign institution under a research cooperation agreement.